 Over the years candid photos have resonated with me the most.
 For this reason I enjoy taking a documentary approach to shooting.
 I photograph moments as they happen and I especially love images that are reflective of the specific dynamics of your day and relationships.

 Weddings and shoots are often filled with lots of joyful moments.
-Of course I love happy moments, but it’s not even always about happy.
-I love photos that show different types of emotion, connections between people, expressions of love and comfort, photos that make you feel like you’re reliving the moment.
-I know I love these photos the most because I know how it feels to have them.
+Of course I love happy moments, and I also love photos that show different types of emotion, connections between people, expressions of love and comfort, photos that make you feel like you’re reliving the moment.

 One of the biggest gifts I’ve received in my life is the opportunity to witness and document the joy, closeness, tears, excitement, and so much more between people.
-There are often years (sometimes lifetimes) of history behind what makes these interactions so meaningful and complex.
+There are often years (sometimes a lifetime) of history behind what makes these interactions so meaningful and complex.
 Though I may not always know the full story behind these moments I know it’s important to capture them.
-If you have any questions about my shooting style, please feel free to reach out.